 Birthplace: Hoboken, New Jersey, United States of America

-#22 on The Best Oscar Hosts Eversee more on Frank Sinatra
+#55 on The Coolest Actors Eversee more on Frank Sinatra

 Jane Wyman was an American singer, dancer, and film/television actress.
 She began her film career in 1932 and her work in television lasted into 1993.
 She was considered a prolific performer for two decades.
-She received an Academy Award for Best Actress for her performance in Johnny Belinda, and ...more
+She received an Academy Award for Best Actress for her performance in Johnny Belinda, and later in life achieved a new level of success in the 1980s as the aging wine country matriarch Angela Channing, the lead role on Falcon Crest.
+She was the first wife of Ronald Reagan; they married in 1940 and divorced in 1949. ...more

 Age: Died at 90 (1917-2007)